sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-javascript.md

 ## Next

-For configuration options, see [Typescript SDK reference](doc:sdk-typescript).
+For configuration options, see [Javascript SDK reference](doc:sdk-javascript).